 Seating Players; Breaking & Balancing Tables

-5: Random Correct Seating
+6: Random Correct Seating

 Tournament and satellite seats will be randomly assigned.
 A player who started the tournament in the wrong seat with the correct chip stack amount will be moved to the correct seat and will take his current total chip stack with him.

-6: Special Needs
+8: Special Needs

 Accommodations for players with special needs will be made when possible.

-7: Breaking Tables
+9: Breaking Tables

-8: Balancing Tables
+10: Balancing Tables

-A: In flop and mixed games when balancing tables, the player who will be big blind next will be moved to the worst position, including taking a single big blind when available, even if that means the seat will have the big blind twice.
+A: To balance tables in flop and mixed games, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat will have the big blind twice.
 Worst position is never the small blind.
-In stud-only events, players will be moved by position (the last seat to open up at the short table is the seat filled).
+In stud-only events, players are moved by position (the last seat to open at the short table is the seat filled).

-B: In mixed games (example: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button is moved exactly to the position it would be if the next hand was hold’em and then frozen there during the stud round.
+B: In mixed games (ex: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button is moved exactly to the position it would be if the next hand was hold’em and then is frozen there during the stud round.
 The player moved during stud is the player who would be the big blind if the game was hold’em for that hand.
 When hold’em resumes the button for the first hand will be at the position where it was frozen.

-9: Number of Players at Final Table
+11: Number of Players at Final Table

 Pots / Showdown

-11: Face Up for All-Ins
+15: Face Up for All-ins.

-13: Playing the Board at Showdown.
+17: Playing the Board at Showdown

-14: Asking to See a Hand.
+18: Asking to See a Hand

-16: Awarding Odd Chips
+19: Awarding Odd Chips

-17: Side Pots
+20: Side Pots

 Each side pot will be split separately.

-18: Disputed Pots
+21: Disputed Pots

 The right to dispute a hand ends when a new hand begins.
-See Rule # 19.
+See Rule 22.

-19: New Hand & New Limits
+22: New Hand & New Limits

-When it is time to color-up chips, they will be raced off with a maximum of one chip going to any player.
-The chip race will always start in the No.1 seat.
-A player cannot be raced out of a tournament: a player who loses his remaining chip(s) in a chip race will be given one chip of the smallest denomination still in play.
+A: At scheduled color-ups, chips will be raced off, starting in seat 1, with a maximum of one chip awarded to a player.
+Players cannot be raced out of an event: a player losing his remaining chip(s) in a race will get 1 chip of the lowest denomination still in play.

-Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
+A: Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
 The TDA recommends clean stacks in multiples of 20 as a standard.
-Players must keep their higher denomination chips visible and identifiable at all times.
+Players must keep higher denomination chips visible and identifiable at all times.

-22: Deck Changes
+25: Deck Changes